YimingSci/Distributed-Lya-Func/README.md

 # Pseudocodes

+For further details on the formulation and implementation of SOS programming (e.g., using the function `sosprogram` from MATLAB's SOSTOOLS), we refer the user to the tutorial article in Ref.
+[2].

 # Dependences

 - `EigOptimization` : This folder contains optimization routines (`beta_opt.m`) used to minimize the Lyapunov exponent (calculated in `opteigreal.m`) associated with the corresponding flocking models (`CM`, `TD`, `OS`) for heterogeneous (`het`) and homogeneous (`hom`) systems.